Cyanogenbot/AI-Foundry-Library/Readme.md

 #### foundry.textToText({})

 Function to make requests to text-to-text models.
 Whenever both the prompt parameter and the messages parameter is provided, only the messages parameter is used.
+It is possible to add a chat history, as is exaplained later on.
 Parameters:

 - api_token: Data Foundry API Key
 - model: Chosen AI model.
 Default model applies